 BREAKAWAY POINTS ON BULKHEAD

-In case of breakaway failure, there is the breakaway point that is located on the bulkhead.
+In the case of breakaway failure, there is the breakaway point that is located on the bulkhead.
 The break away point is the nipple coming out of the bulkhead.
 It is designed to shear off in the case of a drive off.
 The nipple must be 12 inches or longer in order to properly shear off during a failure case

 PNEUMATICS AND INTERNAL HEAT MELT FITTING